WordPress/gutenberg/packages/scripts/README.md

 This is how you execute the script with presented setup:

-* `npm run lint:js` - lints JavaScript files in the entire project's directories.
+* `npm run lint:js` - lints JavaScript files in the entire project’s directories.
-* `npm run lint:js:src` - lints JavaScript files in the project's `src` subfolder's directories.
+* `npm run lint:js:src` - lints JavaScript files in the project’s `src` subfolder’s directories.

 When you run commands similar to the `npm run lint:js:src` example above, you can provide a file, a directory, or `glob` syntax or any combination of them.
 See [more examples](https://eslint.org/docs/user-guide/command-line-interface).